Back

 To practice resilience is to make space for recharging, to learn yourself to the point where you can listen to your body when it is time to stop—or maybe make a conscious effort to stay positive and make the most out of every situation.

 You need to acknowledge change and accept that it will inevitably happen.
-Just like you did when you noticed that your first bike was too small for you to ride anymore.
+Just like you did when you noticed that your first bike was too small to ride anymore.
 Adapting comes with changes, and learning to bounce back from life’s turns is what matters most at the end of the day.

 Get Out Of Your Comfort Zone